ktorio/ktor-documentation/topics/resolution_algorithms.md

 }
 ```

-Two show how resolution will work in this more complex scenario, we need to specify the routing resolution algorithm.
-It consists of two parts.
+To show how resolution works in this more complex scenario, we need to specify the routing resolution algorithm, which consists of two parts.
 Traversing the tree to find matched routes:

-1. Select root route's node as current entry
+1. Select root route's node as the current entry.
-2. If the node has handlers and all path segments are used, add current node to successful matches
+2. If the node has handlers and all path segments are used, add the current node to successfully matched.
 3. For every child:
-    1. If child's selector does not match or selector quality is not transparent and is less than the best child match
+    1. If a child's selector does not match or selector quality is not transparent and is less than the best child match
-       quality, skip current child
+       quality, skip the current child.
-    2. Go to step 2 with child as node
+    2. Go to step 2 with the child as node.
-    3. If current child's quality is better than the best child's, update the best matched child
+    3. If the current child's quality is better than the best child's, update the best-matched child.

 Picking the best match:

-1. Collect all paths from the root of the tree to the successful matched nodes
+1. Collect all paths from the root of the tree to the successfully matched nodes.
-2. From all paths, remove nodes with "transparent" quality
+2. From all paths, remove nodes with "transparent" quality.
-3. Choose paths with the highest qualities
+3. Choose paths with the highest qualities.
-4. If there are multiple path with the same quality, chose the first one
+4. If there are multiple paths with the same quality, choose the first one.

 [Actual implementation](https://github.com/ktorio/ktor/blob/main/ktor-server/ktor-server-core/jvmAndNix/src/io/ktor/server/routing/RoutingResolve.kt#L120)
 may differ in details for optimization reasons, but its result must be the same, as algorithm described here.